Artemmkin/infrastructure-as-code-tutorial/docs/06-ansible.md

 ## Access Application

-Access the applicaion in your browser by its public IP (don't forget to specify the port 9292) and make sure application has been deployed and is functional.
+Access the application in your browser by its public IP (don't forget to specify the port 9292) and make sure application has been deployed and is functional.

 ## Futher Learning Ansible